-Accelerators include programs, groups, or individuals that connect startups with mentors, resources, and funding.
-They build upon the startup’s foundations (idea or business model) in order to advance growth.
-Working with an accelerator typically involves a limited period of intense support and effort with a significant milestone achieved at the end.
-They often provide a space to work and shared resources (they can overlap with incubators in this way) in exchange for a certain percent equity in the company.
+Programs, groups, and individuals that connect startups with mentors, resources, and funding to help build upon the startup’s foundations (idea or business model) and advance growth.
+Their involvement typically is for a limited period of intense support and effort with a significant milestone achieved at the end.
+They often provide a space to work and shared resources (like incubators) in exchange for a certain percent equity in the company.

 - The Top 40 Startup Accelerators and Incubators in North America in 2023

 - Indie Bio – Accelerator providing seed funding, lab space, and an intense program to support early-stage biology companies in San Francisco and New York.

 - DRIVE – Accelerator for companies addressing health security threats.
 Assists startups in the healthcare technology space with product development, business growth, and fundraising.
 See their list of regional accelerators.